Skip to main content

 The EU DSA, which designated X as a "Very Large Online Platform" (VLOP), imposes specific obligations regarding the protection of minors from harmful content.
 X's 2026 policy update addresses several DSA requirements:

-- Age assurance mechanisms: X implemented third-party age verification for EU users accessing Tier 2 and Tier 3 adult content, moving beyond simple self-declaration
+• Age assurance mechanisms: X implemented third-party age verification for EU users accessing sexual-behavior and explicit adult content, moving beyond simple self-declaration

 UK Online Safety Act Implications